Do I need planning permission?

 You can find further advice on when planning permission is required on the Planning Portal (opens in a new window).

 If you would like us to confirm whether your proposal requires planning permission, you can apply for a Certificate of Lawful Use or Development (Proposed) (opens in a new window).
-This is a legally binding decision from the council and may be useful confirmation when you come to sell your home or property.
+This is a legally binding decision from the council and may be useful confirmation if you want to sell your home or property.

 Deemed advertisement consent